OpsHubProduct/OpsHub-Docs-Validation-Space/docs/integrate/system-configuration.md

 # Edit System Details

-* If the system you want to configure to OpsHub Integration Manager is already configured, but you want to update some configuration details, you can click the pencil icon shown adjacent to the system name after you enable the edit mode in integration by clicking the icon show below.
+* If the system you want to configure to <code class="expression">space.vars.SITENAME</code> is already configured, but you want to update some configuration details, you can click the pencil icon shown adjacent to the system name after you enable the edit mode in integration by clicking the icon show below.

 <div align="center">
   <img src="../assets/System_Configuration_Image_12F.png" width="1200"/>